webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 to zoom into the scene.

-Links use the same [[svg/elements/a|'''a''']] element as in HTML, but as usual the '''xlink:href''' attribute needs its namespace qualified.
-This link encapsulates the wrapper for both eyes, so clickingon either one activates the link:
+Links use the same [[svg/elements/a|'''a''']] element as in HTML, but as usual the '''xlink:href''' attribute needs its namespace qualified, and it needs to wrap other SVG elements rather than plain text.
+This link encapsulates the wrapper for both eyes, so clicking on either one activates the link:

 <syntaxhighlight lang="xml">
 <a xlink:href="#zoomIn">
   <use xlink:href="#eyes"/>
 </a>
 <view id="zoomIn" viewBox="100 50 100 100" />
 </syntaxhighlight>

 When linking to an internal [[svg/elements/view|'''view''']] element, its [[svg/attributes/viewBox|'''viewBox''']] value overrides that of